The CustomDestinations-ms File Format Explained

 [ LNK #1 ][ LNK #2 ] ... [ LNK #entry_count ]

-There is no per-entry length prefix in front of each LNK — you parse the shell link in place and let the LNK structure tell you where it ends.
+There is no per-entry length prefix in front of each LNK.
+You parse the shell link in place and let the LNK structure tell you where it ends.
+That is why a working LNK parser is non-negotiable for this format.

 Pinned items and the Tasks category

-The Tasks category (type 2) holds developer-defined launch verbs rather than user documents — "Open new window", "Compose mail", "Start a private session".
-These LNKs typically point at the application executable with specific command-line arguments.
+The Tasks category (type = 2) holds developer-defined verbs, not user documents.
+"Open new window", "Compose mail", "Start a private session".
+These LNKs almost always point at the application binary with arguments — chrome.exe --incognito, winword.exe /n, outlook.exe /c ipm.note.
+Useful for understanding what an application offered; not useful as a record of user activity.

 Practical parsing notes

-• Read strictly sequentially.
+- Read strictly sequentially.
 There is no central directory; offsets are implicit in the cursor position.
+A failed parse at offset N invalidates everything after N.

-• There is no OLE layer — do not try to open the file with a Compound File reader.
+- No OLE layer.
+Do not try to open the file with a Compound File reader.
 Treat it as a raw byte stream.

-• UTF-16LE strings are length-prefixed in characters, so multiply by two before advancing the cursor.
+- UTF-16LE strings are length-prefixed in characters.
+Multiply by two before advancing the cursor.

-• Expect trailing footer bytes or padding after the last category; tolerate a short tail rather than treating it as corruption.
+- Trailing footer or padding is normal.
+Tolerate a short tail rather than treating it as corruption.
+The